codepath/android_guides/Animations.md

  * [[Shared Element Activity Transition]] - Transitions that have shared layout elements that transform as one activity is transitioned to the other.
  * [[Ripple Animation]] - Used provide an instantaneous visual confirmation at the point of contact when users interact with UI elements.
  * [[Circular Reveal Animation]] - Reveal is a new animation introduced in Android L that animates the view's clipping boundaries.
-Often used in conjunction with [material floating action buttons](https://github.com/makovkastar/FloatingActionButton).
+Often used in conjunction with [[material floating action buttons|Floating Action Buttons]].

 Note that these animations are **lollipop only** and do not work on devices with an Android version less than API 21.
 Since less than 10% of devices have lollipop enabled, use of these animations is often not worth the effort.